worseTyler/EWU-CSCD371-2021-Winter/Docs/README.md

 You can also send an e-mail to: EWU-Instructors@IntelliTect.com

+## Online Meeting
+We will be utilizing Microsoft Teams for this class.
+The link to the meeting will be in the course syllabus on Canvas.
+You can find additional information for accessing Teams [here](MicrosoftTeams.md)

 ## GitHub Information
 Please fill out this [google form](https://forms.gle/Ey1Tqs5tCvuqSS879) with your GitHub information.
 This is used by us so we can appropriately grade assignments.